 - Cyclists are common on the Gold Coast.
 Make sure you are actively looking for riders, and wait until it is safe to pass.

 - When you are driving in busy areas of Surfers Paradise and its surrounding suburbs, be wary of pedestrians and light rail vehicles.
 Maintain slower speeds and abide by all traffic signals.
-The highest incidence of traffic accidents is centered around this area.
+The highest incidence of traffic accidents is centred around this area.

 - A lot of international visitors come to the Gold Coast.
-Make sure you are familiar with Australian driving laws, and keep left on the road.
+Make sure you are familiar with Australian driving laws and keep left on the road.